open-risk/age/README.md

 ## Classification of accounts and transactions

-Accounts and Transactions can be labeled with arbitrary labels (tags).
+Both Accounts and Transactions can be labeled with arbitrary labels (tags).

-Networkx transactions (edges) have both a key (that identifies which transactions from a multi-edge set) and labels (that categorize transactions, e.g. "Purchases")
+Networkx transactions (edges) have both a key (that identifies which transactions from a multi-edge set) and labels (that categorize transactions, e.g. "Purchases").

+A set of predefined Account tags can be loaded to emulate existing accounting standards (e.g. IFRS).
+The meaning, logical relationships etc. of such tags and any restrictions they might impose on possible graph operations are not explicit.
+They are enforced by application code.